 This clause introduces abstract packages (term 3.2.2 ) in terms of parts (term 3.2.1, §8.2) and relationships (term 3.2.3, §8.5).
 It also introduces the pack scheme (term 3.2.12, §8.3.2).

 The purpose of the abstract package is to aggregate constituent components of a document (or other type of content) into a single object.
 For example, an abstract package holding a document with a picture might contain two parts: an XML markup part representing the document and another part representing the picture.

+An example abstract package is shown in H.2.

 End of informative text.